omkarkale2810/Spam-Email-Detector-Finetunned-GPT-2-Model/README.markdown

 - Built with PyTorch and inspired by open-source NLP tutorials.

 ## Contact
-For issues, questions, or suggestions, please open an issue on this repository or contact the maintainer at <your-email>.
+For issues, questions, or suggestions, please open an issue on this repository or contact the maintainer at omkarkale7888@gmail.com

-For pricing or subscription details related to xAI products, visit [x.ai/grok](https://x.ai/grok) or [help.x.com](https://help.x.com/en/using-x/x-premium).